astronomer/react-graphql-code-challenge/README.md

 3. Complete the steps in the `react-client` README.
 4. When completed, email `sam@astronomer.io` a link to your repository.

+If you wish to make your forked repository private, feel free to do so. <br />
+Just add `samblackk` as a collaborator so we can review your challenge.

 Happy coding!